-However, while some of its conclusions seemed to comport with those of the 2018 IIFFM Report, others appeared designed to absolve Facebook of responsibility for the consequences of its failures in Myanmar and the need to take precautions elsewhere to prevent similar violence.
+in Myanmar and the need to take precautions elsewhere to prevent similar violence.
 For example, just as the 2018 IIFFM Report advocated that Facebook "undertake [a] comprehensive human rights impact assessment in Myanmar," the HRIA Report concluded that Facebook should engage in "human rights due diligence" in Myanmar as the country required system-wide change.
 But the HRIA Report framed its conclusion in the context of a general lack of government accountability and rule of law standards, laws that enabled "systemic gender, ethnic, and religious discrimination," and "deep-rooted and pervasive cultural beliefs in Myanmar . . . [that] reinforce discrimination."

-More disturbingly, the HRIA Report also appeared to paint Facebook as a helpless victim of both its own success in becoming the primary means of communication in Myanmar and so-called bad actors who sought to manipulate Facebook's purportedly neutral communication tools for their own nefarious ends.237 For example, the report stated that the "implementation of Facebook's Community Standards present[ed] challenges of a nature and scale never
+More disturbingly, the HRIA Report also appeared to paint Facebook as a helpless victim of both its own success in becoming the primary means of communication in Myanmar and so-called bad actors who sought to manipulate Facebook's purportedly neutral communication tools for their own nefarious ends.
+For example, the report stated that the "implementation of Facebook's Community Standards present[ed] challenges of a nature and scale never previously addressed by companies or governments."
+This was because "with over 2 billion users, this [was] a task of immense complexity and intensity," and this "challenge [was] even more testing in the Myanmar context" where "the majority of the population lack[ed] the digital literacy to effectively navigate the complex world of information-sharing online."
+The HRIA Report thus appeared to insinuate that Facebook could not be held responsible

-233 Report of the Detailed Findings of the Independent International Fact-Finding Mission on Myanmar, supra note 172 at 344.
+&lt;sup>233 Report of the Detailed Findings of the Independent International Fact-Finding Mission on Myanmar, supra note 172 at 344.

-234 Human Rights Impact Assessment: Facebook in Myanmar, supra note 228, at 54.
+&lt;sup>234 Human Rights Impact Assessment: Facebook in Myanmar, supra note 228, at 54.

-236 Id. at 3.
+&lt;sup>236 Id. at 3.
 According to the HRIA Report, these "deep-rooted and pervasive cultural beliefs in Myanmar . . . reinforce discrimination and . . . result in interfaith and communal conflict."
 Id.
 Combined with the fact that there was a "sudden introduction of accessible mobile communication services and [a] rapid growth in access to Facebook," this "resulted in a steep learning curve for users, policymakers, and civil society."
 Id. at 24.

-previously addressed by companies or governments."238 This was because "with over 2 billion users, this [was] a task of immense complexity and intensity,"239 and this "challenge [was] even more testing in the Myanmar context"240 where "the majority of the population lack[ed] the digital literacy to effectively navigate the complex world of information-sharing online."241 The HRIA Report thus appeared to insinuate that Facebook could not be held responsible for the fact that its customers in Myanmar were not as experienced with digital tools such as social media as Facebook wanted or expected them to be, or used Facebook's platform in ways that Facebook had not anticipated-and, even worse, that people in Myanmar simply did not have either the intelligence or sophistication to "correctly" use Facebook-while also seeming to give Facebook a free pass for failing to have had adequate systems in place to fully implement its own community standards.242 It is difficult to read these parts of the HRIA Report as anything but classic tech-bro hubris and naivete at its worst.243
+for the fact that its customers in Myanmar were not as experienced with digital tools such as social media as Facebook wanted or expected them to be, or used Facebook's platform in ways that Facebook had not anticipated-and, even worse, that people in Myanmar simply did not have either the intelligence or sophistication to "correctly" use Facebook-while also seeming to give Facebook a free pass for failing to have had adequate systems in place to fully implement its own community standards.
+It is difficult to read these parts of the HRIA Report as anything but classic tech-bro hubris and naivete at its worst.

-Additionally, while the HRIA Report acknowledged that "Facebook [had become] a useful platform for those seeking to incite violence and cause offline harm,"244 it also minimized this fact by explaining that it was only a "minority of users"245 that sought "to use Facebook as a platform to undermine democracy and incite offline violence, including serious crimes under international law."246 Specifically, the HRIA Report used the 2018 IIFFM Report findings as an example to describe how "Facebook has been used by bad actors to spread anti-Muslim, anti-Rohingya, and anti-activist sentiment."247
+Additionally, while the HRIA Report acknowledged that "Facebook [had become] a useful platform for those seeking to incite violence and cause offline harm,"244 it also minimized this fact by explaining that it was only a "minority of users" 245 that sought "to use Facebook as a platform to undermine democracy and incite offline violence, including serious crimes under international law."246 Specifically, the HRIA Report used the 2018 IIFFM Report findings as an example to describe how "Facebook has been used by bad actors to spread anti-Muslim, anti-Rohingya, and anti-activist sentiment."